Nesplayer/TORWLaunchpad-CN/README.md

 - ✅ Exciting Gamemodes

 ## 🔧 Compatibility
-- ✔️ Supports 2025.3.25 (16.0.0) on PC (Android support coming soon™).
+- ✔️ Supports 2025.6.10 (16.1.0) on PC (Android support coming soon™).
-- ❗️ Launchpad is **NOT** a host-only mod.
+- ❗️ TOR-W: Launchpad is **NOT** a host-only mod.
 Every player needs to install it to enjoy.
-- 🔒 Launchpad does **NOT** work on normal Among Us servers.
-We host our own private game servers instead.
+- 🔒 TOR-W: Launchpad does **NOT** work on normal Among Us servers.
+We host our own private game servers instead, or use [Modded/Niko](https://tohe.weareten.ca/servers.html#on-windows) regions.

 ## 📥 Installation

-- 🚀 Download the latest version using the Launcher app (available in our [Discord](https://discord.gg/FYYqJU2bvp) server).
+- 🚀 Download the latest version using the Launcher app (available on our [GitHub](), soon!).
 - 🛠️ For manual installation, you must also download:

   - Unity.Il2Cpp win-x86 BepInEx build